Re-Imagining What IoT Can Do for Retail

 - 77% of retailers see IoT as a tool to change the customer’s experience

-- 89% of early adopters in retail benefited from the insights about customer preferences and behaviors from an Internet of Things solutions.
+- 89% of early adopters in retail benefited from the insights about customer preferences and behaviors from the Internet of Things solutions.

 - 77% of early adopters of IoT in retail offered better opportunities to interact with new partners in delivering products and services for their customers.